BrunoCandeago/RobuxReseller-Calc/README.md

 Next to every box, there is a **"Copy"** button so you can instantly paste the exact numbers into your chat with the buyer.

-## ⚙️ Managing Your Sellers (Suppliers)
+## ⚙️ Managing Your Sellers (Suppliers) & Tiers

-You can save different suppliers or pricing tiers (e.g., "Supplier A", "Supplier B", "Premium Rate") so you don't have to type your rates every time.
+You can save different suppliers and set up **Dynamic Pricing Tiers** (e.g., bulk discounts depending on how many Robux are bought) so you don't have to type your rates every time.

 Use the buttons at the bottom right:
 * **Add:** Create a new supplier.
-Enter their name and their price per 80 Robux.
+Enter their name and set up their custom pricing tiers (e.g., set a specific rate for `< 500` Robux, a better rate for `< 2000`, and a `MAX` rate for anything above).
-* **Edit:** Select a supplier from the dropdown list and click Edit to update their name or their current rate.
+* **Edit:** Select a supplier from the dropdown list and click Edit to update their name or modify their existing tiers.
 * **Delete:** Remove a supplier you no longer use.

 *All changes are saved automatically.*